Project Management - Simplified Through the MPM Model

 • Schedule – The approach with calendar dates and timing applied.

-INITIATE collects initial high level information for each one of the project items above and presents it in a document called the Project Charter.
+The INITIATE and RATIONALIZE step collects initial high level information for each one of the project items above and presents it in a document called the Project Charter.

 The charter is reviewed and approved by the stakeholders before the project starts, and it is updated as necessary as the project proceeds.